worldpeaceenginelabs/METAVERSE-SEED/README.md

 [CCC - Collective Computer Collaboration Hub (Developer Chat)](https://app.element.io/#/room/#METAVERSE-DAO_CLOUD-ATLAS_community:gitter.im) <br>
 Become a part of Cloud Atlas today and join an exciting community that’s shaping a brighter future.
 Together, we can forge a better world for ourselves and the generations to come.
 <br><br>

+# Want to Support Cloud Atlas?
+Become a Relay Node!
+Become a contributor to our network by simply pinning the Cloud Atlas tab in your desktop browser and help us grow.

+Background: Cloud Atlas operates on a decentralized back-end, synchronizing through WebRTC and signaling over the BitTorrent tracker network.
+By simply running our page, you become an integral part of our infrastructure as a relay node.<br><br><br>

 # Metaverse-Seed is the repository where we collaboratively work together on Cloud Atlas, a Collective Computer akin to those from the movies...